LuciferAsh98/CybersecurityProjects/GRC/README.md

 - **Oceania**
   - **Australia**: Privacy Act

-### 📝 CCPA Compliance Tracker
+### 🛠️ Tools
+This repository also includes various tools related to GRC:

+- **CCPA Compliance Tracker**
-The [CCPA Compliance Tracker](./ccpa-compliance-tracker) is a tool designed to help organizations track their compliance status with the California Consumer Privacy Act (CCPA).
+  - The [CCPA Compliance Tracker](./Tools/CCPA-Compliance-Tracker) is a tool designed to help organizations track their compliance status with the California Consumer Privacy Act (CCPA).

+## How to Use 🚀
+Navigate to the relevant directory for the region or country you are interested in, and open the corresponding markdown file to view detailed information about the data law.
+For tools, navigate to the `Tools` directory.

 ## Data Privacy Laws and Standards